How to Develop 'Insights' that Mean Something

 The thing about insights is that they feel deep and intuitive when you hear them and you’ve got the context that they fit into ready in your mind.
 The key fits the lock, turns, and suddenly, you get it!
 Without that context, that set up, an insight doesn’t hold up.
 You may feel its rightness in your gut, but you’ll have difficulty getting your team to align behind it and, even more, defending it.
 (It’s more than interesting to look at some famous insights when you’re a bit removed from the right context; often they’re not much more than gibberish without the support structure.
 “The medium is the message.”
 “Business is like the Beatles.”)

 For an insight to be insightful, the audience has to be ready to get it.
 And for one to have an impact, they have to be able to get others to get it, even in the face of opposition.
 And for that, as Saul taught all of us who worked with him, you need to provide the supports.

 Maybe one reason that clients feel starved for insights is that they’ve seen too many that were nothing but intuition; insights that evaporated at the slightest hint of a challenge.
 Or maybe they’ve seen too many tortured arguments that never got down to the deep level where insight lies.

 Clients are starved for insights wrapped in a well thought-out supporting structure.

-Personally, I think this was one of the many things Saul right.
-What's really needed is an analyst who has the experience to understand the decision to be made, who carefully works through how what's been learned relates to the issues that drive the decision, who can then find insights that will feel deep and intuitive.
-Anything less really isn't worth a dime.
+Personally, I think this was one of the many things Saul got right.
+What’s really needed is an analyst who has the experience to understand the decision to be made, who carefully works through how what’s been learned relates to the issues that drive the decision, who can then find insights that will feel deep and intuitive.
+Anything less really isn’t worth a dime.